Sjlver/sosp2015-notes/history_day/07hardware_architecture.md

 Today, agreement that RISC is the right instruction set.

 We should have an open ISA!!
-There is no good technical reason today for this...
-There aren't many business reasons for it as well.
+There is no good technical reason today against this...
+There aren't many business reasons against it as well.

 Today, companies can offer designs without offering chips (like ARM).
 Moore's law is ending => more need for domain-specific stuff.